BigGranu/CoverArtArchive/README.md

 # CoverArtArchive.net
-This is a 3rd party Librarie of the [MusicBrainz Web Service](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2)
+This is a 3rd party Librarie of the [MusicBrainz CoverArtArchive API](https://musicbrainz.org/doc/Cover_Art_Archive/API)

  - [General Information](#general)
  - [How to use?](#using)